yeesian/ArchGDAL.jl/docs/src/tables.md

 table = ArchGDAL.Table(layer)
 ```

-Exatracting a row from the table, we see that the row/feature is made up of two geomtries viz. `point` and `linestring`.
+Exatracting a row from the table, we see that the row/feature is made up of two geometries viz. `point` and `linestring`.
 ```@example tables
 row = Base.iterate(table, 0)
 ```